Can Cops Get Life Insurance? They Sure Can...But There's More

 Option 3 - Longer Term

-Kevin’s definitely sold on purchasing an individual life insurance policy but he’s thinking he might want coverage beyond retirement.
-After all, his mortgage is amortized over 25 years not to mention, he’s thinking of starting a business when he retires from the OPP at age 57.
-He’s wondering how much it will cost him for a longer term?
+Kevin’s sold on purchasing an individual life insurance policy but thinks he might want coverage beyond retirement.
+After all, his mortgage has been amortized for over 25 years, and he’s thinking of starting a business when he retires from the OPP at age 57.
+He’s wondering how much it will cost him for a longer term.

 His independent life insurance broker makes a great suggestion.
 Why not split his coverage between Term 20 and Term 30?